We're not just identifying a personality type.

 You enter the equation too: The Profiler is part of the situation

 Your presence changes the conversation.
 Your questions shape what comes forward.
 Your tone can open up a client or shut them down.
-Your assumptions can distort what you think you are seeing.
+Your assumptions can distort what you think you're seeing.

 Profiling is learning calibration.